snakeeyes021/happywhale/README.md

 At a more fundamental level, there's the task of species identification.
 While professional researchers would generally have no problem identifying a particular species at sight, whale watchers, citizen scientists, amateurs, and general marine enthusiasts would almost certainly benefit from quick and easy tools to aid in species ID.

 For reasearchers and academics, the holy grail is individual identification.
 Currently, ID of individual whales and dolphins is performed manually by researchers, comparing multiple photographs side by side, checking for individual shapes and markings with just their own eyes.
 This is extraordinarily time consuming and not always perfectly accurate.
+Finding a way to do this faster would save immense amounts of time and resources that could be put to better use elsewhere.

-Happywhale, a Washington state based research collaboration and citizen science platform, is seeking partners to develop machine learning models to aid in the process of whale and dolphin ID, with the hope to reduce ID times by over 99%.
+To that end, Happywhale, a Washington state based research collaboration and citizen science platform, is seeking partners to develop machine learning models to aid in the process of whale and dolphin ID, with the hope to reduce ID times by over 99%.

+For now, the scope of this project includes only the first problem.
+However, upon completion, I will likely try my hand at the much more difficult and time-consuming second problem.
+Keep an eye out for additional branches.

 ## The Dataset
 Happywhale has a dataset available as part of a [Kaggle competition](https://www.kaggle.com/c/happy-whale-and-dolphin).
 The dataset consists of over 50,000 images of whales and dolphins, categorized both by 25 different species and about 15,000 individuals.